kimxesxie/StudyC-/README.md

 # StudyCpp
-This repository is made for studying C++
+This repository is made for studying C++ in English